grinfeld/metrics/README.md

 This package contains metrics (statsd) dependency and Guice annotation to use with Guice DI

+Before any start, the easiest way to use metrics - it's via the singleton: ``MetricFactory.getMetricStore()``

 ### Why

 1. Because we can